Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 5 is printing the command for displaying the first 10 lines of a file for task 5 -script 6 is printing the command for displaying the third line of the file iacta.
 -script 7 is printing the solution to task 7
+-script 8 is printing the solution to task 8